numpy/numpy/doc/source/reference/routines.polynomials.rst

    routines.polynomials.classes

-Documentation pertaining to specific functions defined for each kind of the kinds of polynomials can be found in the corresponding module documentation:
+Documentation pertaining to specific functions defined for each kind of polynomial individually can be found in the corresponding module documentation:

 .. toctree::
    :maxdepth: 1